novus-home-mortgage/encompass-deploy/README.md

 # encompass-deploy

-A command-line tool to help with automated deployment of customizations to Ellie Mae's Encompass
+A command-line tool to help with automated deployment between environments of customizations to Ellie Mae's Encompass.

+## Commands

+`get-form`: Downloads a custom form (`.emfrm`) from Encompass

+`import`: Uploads a customization package (`.empkg`) file to an Encompass server

+You can run `encompass-deploy --help` for detailed arguments.

+The Encompass SmartClient or SDK will need to be installed on the host computer.